 Another important factor is to avoid snacking between mealtimes.
 Why?

-Saliva pH levels are more acidic during consumption of food and drinks.
+Saliva pH levels are more acidic during the consumption of food and drinks.

 Frequent eating will expose the teeth enamel to acids, which wears it down easily.
 This phenomenon can also be seen in the Stephan Curve (shown below).